thomas-yamada/derivita/README.md

     -Copy this example.
     Notes: See 3.2.11 feedback to see how I made the sign diagram

-3.7 Slide 35 corollary
-    Every __ polynomial can be uniquely factored into a product of _ factors.

 # DONE (not reported)

 3.3.8 finished